-Reference is made to Section 7(b) of the Underwriting Agreement filed as Exhibit 1.1 hereto, pursuant to which the Underwriters have agreed to indemnify officers and directors of Registrant against certain liabilities under the Securities Act.
+Reference is made to Section of the Underwriting Agreement to be filed as Exhibit 1.1 hereto, pursuant to which the Underwriter has agreed to indemnify officers and directors of Registrant against certain liabilities under the Securities Act.

 Registrant has entered into Indemnity Agreements with each of its directors and officers, a form of which is filed as Exhibit 10.6 to this Registration Statement.
 Under these agreements, Registrant will be obligated, to the extent permitted by Delaware Law, to indemnify such directors and officers against all expenses, judgments, fines and penalties incurred in connection with the defense or settlement of any actions brought against them by reason of the fact that they served as directors or officers or assumed certain responsibilities at Registrant's direction.
-Registrant has purchased directors and officers liability insurance in order to limit its exposure to liability for indemnification of directors and officers.
+Registrant also intends to purchase directors and officers liability insurance in order to limit its exposure to liability for indemnification of directors and officers.